IsaacScript/isaacscript/packages/isaacscript-lint/README.md

   "extends": "./tsconfig.json",

   // We want to lint every file in the repository, regardless of whether it is actually bundled into
-  // the TypeScript output or not.
-Two entries for each file extension are needed because TypeScript
+  // the TypeScript output.
+Two entries for each file extension are needed because TypeScript will
-  // will exclude files that begin with a period from an asterisk glob by default.
+  // exclude files that begin with a period from an asterisk glob by default.
   "include": [
     "./**/*.js",
     "./**/.*.js",